Skip to content

 After talking to dozens of hunters who’ve drawn this tag, the same mistakes come up repeatedly:

-- Hunting the roads.
-The Taylor Canyon corridor is beautiful and accessible.
-It’s also where 60% of the pressure concentrates.
+1. Hunting the roads.
+The Taylor Canyon corridor is beautiful and accessible, but it’s also where 60% of the pressure concentrates.
 Get at least 1-2 miles from any road.

-- Ignoring the north side.
-The Fossil Ridge drainages hold excellent bulls but require more effort to access.
-Most hunters default to the easier south and central zones.
+2. Ignoring the north side.
+Fossil Ridge drainages hold excellent bulls but require more effort to reach.
+Most hunters default to the easier south and central zones — which is exactly why the north side produces bigger animals.

-- Poor physical conditioning.
+3. Poor physical conditioning.
 This unit demands fitness.
-Hunters who can’t handle 9,500-11,000 feet are limiting themselves to the lower-quality country.
+Plain and simple.
+Hunters who can’t handle 9,500-11,000 feet are stuck in the lower-quality country where everyone else camps.

-- Not scouting before season.
-If you can afford the time, visit Unit 61 in August before your fall hunt.
-Pattern elk on summer range and you’ll have a massive head start.
+4. Not scouting before season.
+If you can afford the time, visit Unit 61 in August before your fall hunt — pattern elk on summer range and you’ll have a massive head start when the season opens.

 Frequently Asked Questions